 Is it stuffing?
 Or dressing?
 As kids we were told if it’s Sunday or a holiday it’s dressing, otherwise any other day it’s just stuffing.
 That was my parents’ rule.
 No matter what day you make this, Stuffing or Dressing is always a favourite with a turkey or chicken dinner.

 I never make Stuffing exactly the same way.
 I mean, I follow a basic method but with stuffing you don’t need to measure exact amounts of the ingredients.
-I usually have fresh herbs on hand but not always.
 And the type of bread I use is whatever is going stale or is in the freezer.Jump to Recipe

 What kind of bread do you use in stuffing?

 I make Celery Bread often and since I have to trim the loaf to make a rectangle, I always have leftover bread that I’ve cubed and frozen for making stuffing another day.
 Or if I have stale bread I’ll seal it in a freezer bag and save it.
 You don’t have to be too picky about what type of bread but I find plain white, whole wheat or sour dough are the best.
 Grainy types aren’t my favourite in stuffing.
 Sometimes I toast the cubes before freezing, sometimes I don’t.
 It doesn’t matter.
 Stuffing is just as good made with fresh bread.
 I’m just thrifty and I hate wasting good food.
 My friend Leesa makes stuffing with leftover hamburger buns which are sweeter than most bread.
 I think that’s awesome!